mehfuzh/AutoBox/readme.md

 ## Getting Started

-When you have  controller like this :
+Lets take that you have a controller like this :

 	public AccountCOntroller(IAccountService service)